fractaledmind/solid_errors/README.md

 If you have set `send_emails` to `true` and have set an `email_to` address, Solid Errors will send an email notification whenever an error occurs.
 If you have not set `send_emails` to `true` or have not set an `email_to` address, Solid Errors will not send any email notifications.

-If you have set `send_emails` to `true` and have set `one_email_per_occurrence` to `true`, Solid Errors will only send an email notification after the first occurrence of a new error or the first reoccurrence of a previously resolved error.
-If you have not set `one_email_per_occurrence` to `true`, Solid Errors will send an email notification for each occurrence of an error.

 ### Examples

 There are only two screens in the dashboard.